What is sugar?

 What happens when we eat sugar?

 What about you?
 Would you manage to reduce your daily intake?
-Did you ever realize that sugar is almost everywhere – even in the food we never thought about it?
-Tell us 🙂
+Did you ever realize that it is almost everywhere – even in the food we’d never expect it?
+Tell me! 🙂